rlivingsus/misc/AllBooks.md

 - Hart, Basil: Sherman: Soldier, Realist, American; Scipio Africanus: Greater than Napoleon
 - Hart, Rob: The Paradox Hotel
 - Hartley, Gemma: Fed Up
 - Harwood, JJA: The Shadow in the Glass
+- Hauck, Rachel: Meet me at the Starlight
 - Hawke, Mykel: Hawke's Special Forces Survival Handbook
 - Hawker, Natasha: From Hire to FIre & Everything in Between
 - Hawking, Stephen: A Brief History of Time; The Origin of Almost Everything